-Given the turbulent relations between the West and Russia that soured over Ukraine, the aim of this project is to undertake a thorough research on the state of economic relations between Russia and the individual Visegrad countries.
-Firstly, it seeks to highlight possible changes and continuities in light of the conflict in Ukraine.
-Secondly, it will fill a gap in having a more clear understanding on energy dependencies, industrial hubs, and other trade linkages between the respective countries.
+Given the turbulent relations between the West and Russia that soured over Ukraine, the aim of this project was to undertake a thorough research on the state of economic relations between Russia and the individual Visegrad countries.
+Firstly, it seeked to highlight possible changes and continuities in light of the conflict in Ukraine.
+Secondly, it filled a gap in having a more clear understanding on energy dependencies, industrial hubs, and other trade linkages between the respective countries.

-The project also aims to assess Visegrad countries' bilateral instruments to foster economic cooperation with Russia and shed light on the extent to which economic ties can affect political decision-making.
+The project also aimed to assess Visegrad countries' bilateral instruments to foster economic cooperation with Russia and shed light on the extent to which economic ties can affect political decision-making.

-This project is supported by the International Visegrad Fund.
-It will be realized between September 2016 and July 2017.
+This project was supported by the International Visegrad Fund.
+It was realized between September 2016 and July 2017.

 Visegrad project partners:

 - Czech Republic: Prague Security Studies Institute (PSSI)